vsavalei/twostage/README.md

 output to the complete data run on the manually-formed composites (see the Complete_data vignette).

-Approximate fit assessment of PIM models requires special setup is more complicated, and depends on the goals of the analysis.
-If PIM is used primarily to deal with missing data – that is, if it hadn’t been for missing data, the analyst would have just computed the composites and fit the model directly to them – that special adjustments are required to some fit indices to remove the influence of the raw items on fit, as discussed in [Rose, Wagner, Mayer, and Nagengast (2019).](https://online.ucpress.edu/collabra/article/5/1/9/112958/Model-Based-Manifest-and-Latent-Composite-Scores).
+Approximate fit assessment of PIM models may require special setup, depending on the goals of the analysis.
+If PIM is used primarily to deal with missing data – that is, if it hadn’t been for missing data, the analyst would have just computed the composites and fit the model directly to them – then special adjustments are required to some fit indices to remove the influence of the raw items on fit, as discussed in [Rose, Wagner, Mayer, and Nagengast (2019).](https://online.ucpress.edu/collabra/article/5/1/9/112958/Model-Based-Manifest-and-Latent-Composite-Scores).
 The gist of the issue is that we want to assess the fit of the composite model – i.e., estimate what the fit would have been had there been no